 Following a competitive selection process, the Museum appointed THInc Design, a leading exhibition design firm based in New York City, to work with Grimshaw Architects on the concept design of the New Museum’s aquarium components.

 Miami Science Museum Board of Trustees approved a program for the New Museum encompassing 250,000 square feet of indoor and outdoor spaces centered around a “living core” of aquatic and terrestrial exhibits; it includes a permanent and traveling exhibit space, a Learning Center, a Planetarium, an Energy Center, an Entertainment Suite/Studio Theater, a Music and Sound Studio, café and atrium spaces, staff facilities, and back-of-house spaces.
-25,000 square feet is allocated for the Historical Museum of South Florida.

 The Museum was awarded $738,000 from the Department of Energy to carry out the research, design and planning necessary for integrating renewable energy resources and optimal energy efficiencies into the new Museum building.
 The project will also develop methods of communicating concepts about energy sources and uses to the general public through an outdoor Energy Playground, for which the City of Miami provided match funding and whose components will ultimately move to the new site.